uccser/cs-field-guide/csfieldguide/static/interactives/persona-carousel/README.md

 **Author:** Alasdair Smith

 This interactive displays a slideshow of different personas, each with an image, an about, goals and frustrations.
+Example personas are aimed at teaching students about designing for the user, rather than themselves.
+As such they might lack some more advanced details used in industry personas.

 ## Adding/changing personas